 JETS (Juvenile Estate Thinking Skills Programme) - The JETS programme is based on the ETS cognitive skills programme but has been specifically re-developed for use with a juvenile age group (14-17 years).
 The JETS programme addresses thinking and behaviour associated with offending.

 Kainos 'challenge to change' - This programme is a full time, twenty four week, therapeutic community based programme targeted at medium to high risk offenders with criminogenic needs that match those targeted by the programme.
 It uses a hybrid model - combining elements of cognitive behavioural programmes provided in four main intervention modules with learning, and delivered through a therapeutic community approach.
 The programme is partly facilitated by mentors who have already completed the programme.
-The Kainos Community is a registered charity and currently runs programmes in three prisons: HMP the Verne, HMP Stocken and HMP Swaleside.
+The Kainos Community is a registered charity and currently runs programmes in three prisons: HMP Stocken, HMP Guys Marsh and HMP Haverig.

 LIAP (Low Intensity Alcohol Programme) - Provides motivation for behaviour change through alcohol misuse awareness to assist relapse prevention.